codestates/CMUSICAL/.github/ISSUE_TEMPLATE/issue-task-card.md

 ---
 name: Issue Task Card
-about: Describe this issue template's purpose here.
+about: Use template to raise issue
 title: ''
 labels: ''
 assignees: ''